liamzdenek/ferment-ai/memory-bank/activeContext.md

 5. **Async Iterable Execution**: The Journal's executeWorkflow method will be an async iterable that yields events as they happen, allowing for real-time streaming.

-6. **Full State Serialization**: The Journal will serialize its state, including workflows and task functions, allowing for stateful execution.
+6. **Full State Serialization**: The Journal will serialize its state, including the complete CompileWorkflowsResult, allowing for stateful execution.

 7. **Construct Tree Compilation**: The system will extract workflows from the construct tree during initialization, allowing for declarative workflow definition.

+8. **Full Path Task References**: Task functions are now indexed by the full path (node.path) instead of just the ID (node.id), ensuring that task names are globally unique within a construct tree.

+9. **Simplified Architecture**: The Entrypoint class has been removed as it's redundant; the first task in a Definition now serves as the entrypoint.

 ## Active Considerations